Ice-T brings a special something to "Law & Order SVU."

 To make it all full-circle, Ice-T has seen them, and he is a fan.

 For those who love Ice-T's take on crime, you are in luck.
-He will definitely have more when he hosts a new series "In Ice Cold Blood," premiering April 1 at 7/6c on Oxygen.
+He will definitely have more when he hosts season 2 of "In Ice Cold Blood," airing Mondays at 8/7c on Oxygen.

 [Photos: NBC, LiarTownUSA]